MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

     print(SampleQuantumRandomNumberGenerator.simulate())
     ```

-1. From a terminal with access to your Python/Q# environment created during installation, navigate to the directory of your project and run the Python host program:
+1. From a terminal with access to your Python/Q# environment created during installation, navigate to your project folder and run the Python host program:

-    ```shell
+    ```Shell
     python host.py
     ```